jeanineohene-agyei/jeanineohene-agyei.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I’m Jeanine, a Master’s student in Computer Science at UC Davis and a member of the Laboratory for AI, Robotics, and Automation (LARA), where I am preparing to conduct my thesis research.
 I earned my Honors Bachelor of Science in Computer Science and Mathematics from the University of Toronto in June 2025, graduating with Distinction.
-My graduate research is advised by [https://www.lara-soltani.com/](Prof. Iman Soltani) and focuses on learning-based methods for interactive perception and decision-making systems.
+My graduate research is advised by (https://www.lara-soltani.com/)[Prof. Iman Soltani] and focuses on learning-based methods for interactive perception and decision-making systems.

 My research interests center on active vision and world modeling, with an emphasis on efficient visual representations, adaptive perception, and predictive modeling for long-horizon interaction and reasoning in dynamic environments.